 Many of us are exhausted by the end of the day, but using this routine guide along with my 5 steps for creating your ideal morning routine, you will be saving a lot of time and energy in the long run.

 Starting a new routine it can be daunting at first.
 Having to remember these new things you’ve put in place, but once you’ve turned it from a routine into a habit you will wonder how you ever lived without it!

-When setting up a nighttime routine, it is important to work out what is best for you.
+When setting up a evening routine, it is important to work out what is best for you.
 This is your personal journey, I am just here to help guide you.

 Below you will find 5 sections, each section is something you should ideally cover before going to bed.

-Think of one thing for each section, and voila, you have your nighttime routine!
+Think of one thing for each section, and voila, you have your evening routine!

 One thing to tidy

 Similarly to my steps to creating your ideal morning routine, we have cleaning again!

 Is cleaning already part of your ideal routine?

 If it isn’t, this is where we start!